 - CHECK the brake fluid level against the “maximum” and “minimum” lines on the exterior of the reservoir.
 They might also be listed as “max” and “min” or similar terms, or represented by depth lines.
 If you see that the brake fluid is at or near the “minimum” line, it’s likely time for a brake service.

 - EXAMINE the color and clarity of your brake fluid.
-Old brake fluid tends to be muddy brown/black, and looks like used motor oil.
-Dark brake fluid is a good sign you should consider a brake fluid flush.
+Old brake fluid tends to be muddy brown/black and looks like used motor oil.
 Like motor oil, brake fluid gets darker the more grime and debris it picks up.
 The dirtier it gets, the less effective it becomes.
+Dark brake fluid is a good sign you should consider a brake fluid flush.
+However, the only surefire way to know that you need a brake fluid exchange is by testing for copper levels in the fluid, a service that our friendly auto technicians can perform for you.

 If checking your brake fluid level isn’t a DIY activity you’re comfortable with, no worries.
 Feel free to stop by your local Firestone Complete Auto Care and let our technicians take a look.
 It’s our job to make sure your brakes are doing theirs!